Kill Mushroom Fungus in Garden Beds & Yards

 Mushroom fungus is usually treated with fungicides.
 These chemicals kill the fungus but do not harm humans or animals.
 Therefore, they are safe for children and pets.

 1. Apply a thick layer of mulch around your plants.
-Mulching helps keep weeds down and reduces the amount of soil exposed to sunlight.
+Mulching helps keep weeds down and reduces soil exposure to sunlight.
 It also prevents the buildup of excess moisture, which encourages the growth of mushrooms.

 2. Spray your plants with a solution containing copper sulfate.
 Copper sulfate kills the fungus without harming the plant.
 You can buy copper sulfate at home improvement stores.
 Follow the directions carefully.